leandrolanzieri/espec_pr3j/CONTRIBUTING.md

    pre-commit install
    ```

-   `climate_chamber` comes with a lot of hooks configured to automatically help the
+   `espec_pr3j` comes with a lot of hooks configured to automatically help the
    developer to check the code being written.

 ### Implement your changes